Safeguarding Adults At-risk: Advocating for Their Protection

 3. Social isolation:

-Many vulnerable adults face social isolation and loneliness, often due to limited mobility, lack of access to transportation, or diminished social networks.
+Many at-risk adults face social isolation and loneliness, often due to limited mobility, lack of access to transportation, or diminished social networks.
 This isolation can contribute to a decline in mental and physical health.

 4. Limited access to healthcare:

-Vulnerable adults may encounter barriers in accessing healthcare services, resulting in inadequate medical attention and untreated health conditions.
+At-risk adults may encounter barriers in accessing healthcare services, resulting in inadequate medical attention and untreated health conditions.

 5. Discrimination and stigma:

-Social workers play a crucial role in ensuring the safety and well-being of vulnerable adults.
 As a social worker, you can follow these series of steps to identify and protect individuals who may be at risk due to factors like age or disabilities.

 1: Identify Vulnerability